bentbot/Canada-Votes-2019/README.md

  - Create a hostname with Apache and point it to `./dist`.
  - Update the `socket` lines in `./src/environments/environment.prod.ts` & `./src/environments/environment.ts`
- - Create a new Cron Job and `./start_elections.sh`
+ - Create a new Cron Job for `./start_elections.sh`

 ## Backend